dwarvesf/df-frontend-2023/assignment-5/README.md

 ## Requirements

 1. Use the functionalities from [Assignment 04](../assignment-4/) as a foundation.
-2. Enhance the book details page by incorporating an "Edit" button.
+2. Augment the book details page with an "Edit" button.
-3. When the user clicks the ‘Edit’ button, it should initiate the opening of a modal window with an editable form.
-The form is pre-populated with the book's existing data.
-This enables users to make edits to the information and save the updated details.
+3. The 'Edit' button should trigger a modal window containing a pre-filled form with the current book details.
+This allows users to update the information and save changes.
-4. Create a user login page featuring a login form designed to gather the following login credentials:
+4. Introduce a login page with a form that captures:
     - Email
     - Password
-5. Ensure that all forms within the application include a validation mechanism (email, …); each field within these forms provides clear and user-friendly error indications when validation issues occur.
+5. All forms should have validation and user-friendly error indicators.

-6. Validation rules:
+### Validation rules

+**Book Creation/Editing:**

+- Book name: Minimum of 5 characters, required.
-- Book creation and editing:
+- Author name: Only letters and spaces, requireed.
-    - The book name is mandatory and must consist of at least 5 characters.
-    - The author's name is mandatory and can only contain letters and spaces.
-    - The book's topic is mandatory and must be chosen from a list of available options.

-- Login form:
-    - The email address is mandatory and must be followed the correct email pattern.
+- Book topic: Must select from available options, required.

+**Login Form:**

+- Email: Valid email pattern, required.
-    - The password is mandatory and must contain at least 8 characters, including at least 1 uppercase letter and 1 symbol.
+- Password: Minimum of 8 characters with at least 1 uppercase and 1 symbol, required.

 ### Deliverables

 - Well-crafted Typescript NextJS Project with fully formatted, all the necessary components, functionalities, and error-free.
+- Ensure that form UI reflect an error state and display an appropriate message when an error occurs.
 - Ensure your code is fully formatted and adheres to comprehensive coding conventions.
 - Ensure the project is deployable and provide a demo link for review.
+- **Bonus**: Implement a [Password Strength Meter]([url](https://www.passwordmonster.com/)).
+For password fields, display a dynamic strength meter that updates based on password complexity.

 ### What Are We Looking For?

 - Effective use of form hooks and robust validation techniques.